-- the letter issued by the TEU granting approval to the PBO or an institution, board or body; - an affidavit setting out the activities to be carried out on the property; and - confirmation that the whole or substantially the whole of the property will be used to carry on one or more PBAs.
+- the letter issued by the Commissioner granting approval to the PBO or exemption to an institution, board or body; - an affidavit setting out the activities to be carried out on the property; - confirmation that the whole or substantially the whole of the property will be used to carry on one or more PBAs; and - a copy of the sale agreement.

-6. Application procedure for approval as a public benefit organisation or an institution, board or body
+6. Application procedure for approval as a public benefit organisation or exemption of an institution, board or body

-A newly established organisation or an organisation that has previously not applied for approval as a PBO or as an institution, board or body which requires exemption from the payment of transfer duty for the acquisition of property must complete the prescribed application form (Form El 1).
+A newly established organisation or an organisation that has previously not applied for approval as a PBO or as an institution, board or body requiring exemption from transfer duty for the acquisition of property must complete the prescribed application form El 1.
+The application form and required supporting documentation and supplementary information must be submitted to the Commissioner.